turingschool-examples/backend_mod_1_prework/day_5/questions.md

 1. What is another example of when we might use a hash?
 In this case, why is a hash better than an array?
 When you are using large sets of data, where a hash is going to be much more efficient in retrieving your data.
 1. What questions do you still have about hashes?

+I would like to gain a better understanding of when to use hash over array.